Manufacturing Business Financing

 Working Capital Solutions for Manufacturers

-- Business line of credit — draw funds for material purchases and payroll, repay as customer payments arrive, and draw again for the next production run
+- Business line of credit — Tap into funds for buying materials and covering payroll, repay when customer payments come through, and repeat for future production cycles.

-- Invoice factoring — sell outstanding customer invoices for immediate cash, eliminating the 30 to 60 day wait for payment
+- Invoice factoring — Turn your outstanding invoices into immediate cash, avoiding the 30 to 60 day wait for customer payments.

-- Purchase order financing — fund large raw material orders against confirmed customer purchase orders
+- Purchase order financing — Secure funding for big raw material orders against confirmed purchase orders from customers.

 Small Manufacturing Business Loans

-Small manufacturing business loans serve job shops, contract manufacturers, and specialty fabricators that may not qualify for traditional bank financing.
-Many small manufacturers operate with fewer than 50 employees, generate $1 million to $10 million in annual revenue, and need financing for equipment, working capital, or facility improvements.
+Small manufacturing business loans cater to job shops, contract manufacturers, and specialty fabricators often overlooked by traditional banks.
+Typically, these small manufacturers have under 50 employees, generate between $1 million and $10 million annually, and seek funds for equipment, working capital, or facility enhancements.

-Traditional lenders often struggle to evaluate small manufacturing businesses because they do not fit neatly into standard underwriting templates.
-Revenue can be lumpy, concentrated among a few large customers, and tied to contract cycles rather than steady monthly sales.
-REIL Capital evaluates small manufacturers based on the fundamentals that actually predict business health: order backlog, customer quality, equipment condition, and cash flow patterns.
+Here's the thing: Traditional lenders often find it challenging to assess small manufacturing businesses as they don't fit neatly into the usual underwriting boxes.
+Why?
+Revenue can fluctuate, rely on a handful of major customers, and align with contract cycles rather than consistent monthly sales.
+REIL Capital takes a different approach by evaluating small manufacturers on factors that truly indicate business health: order backlog, customer quality, equipment condition, and cash flow patterns.

-Common uses of small manufacturing loans include adding production equipment to reduce outsourcing costs, hiring and training skilled operators, building inventory to support larger orders, upgrading facility infrastructure like compressed air, electrical, or climate control, and funding quality certifications like ISO 9001 or AS9100 that open access to new customer segments.
+So, what are small manufacturing loans typically used for?
+They often go towards adding production equipment to cut down outsourcing expenses, hiring and training skilled operators, building inventory for larger orders, upgrading facility infrastructure—like compressed air, electrical, or climate control systems—and funding quality certifications such as ISO 9001 or AS9100, which can unlock new customer segments.

 Manufacturing Facility Upgrades and Expansion Financing